 Detox from drugs and alcohol is painful because of withdrawal symptoms, but your body is also hurting from the lack of nutrition when you were not eating right while in active addiction.
 There are a couple of ways we starve our bodies of nutrients during our drug use:

-- No Nutrient Absorption – Certain substances can cause nutrients to not be absorbed by the body even if the user eats a healthy meal.
+- No Nutrient Absorption – Certain substances can cause nutrients not to be absorbed by the body even if the user eats a healthy meal.

 Why are Vitamins Important in Drug Detox